Minister's Island 2 times a day

 The home of the first settler on Minister's Island: Reverend Samuel Adams

-There were only two residents on Minister's Island: Reverend Samuel Adams, who brought 1786 here with his family to the island.
-His small house stands until today just above the island coast.
-However, much larger is the property of Sir William van Horne, who bought the island and then built his summer house and extensive agricultural utility buildings.
-Van Horne spent many months of his life together with his family on the island.
-He was a very versatile man and a true self-made man, who not only worked in business as general director and later president of the Canadian Pacific Railway.
+Minister's Island had only two inhabitants: Reverend Samuel Adams, who moved here with his family in 1786.
+His small house still stands just off the island's shore.
+Far larger, however, was the property of Sir William van Horne.
+He bought the island and built his summer house and extensive farm buildings on it.
+Van Horne spent many months of his life on the island with his family.
+He was a man of many talents and a true self-made man.
+He proved himself not only in business, but also as General Manager and later President of the Canadian Pacific Railway.

 The entrance hall of the Van Hornes' mansion